Tailwind CSS Font Style

 Enhance Readability and Navigability

 Typography impacts the readability and comprehension of content, particularly for users with cognitive and visual disabilities.
-Tailwind CSS utilities help establish an accessible text structure through careful use of sizes, line spacing (leading-*
+Tailwind CSS utilities help establish an accessible text structure through careful use of sizes, line spacing (leading-*), and emphasis utilities like italic.

 Support Accessible Interactive Elements